-GoSun 10 Watt Solar Panel
+GoSun 10 Watt Portable Solar Panel

 Clean, Simple Bikepacking Friendly Solar Panel

-GoSun Portable Solar Panel for bikepackingThe GoSun 10 Watt Portable Solar Panel is an affordable, lightweight folding panel.
-It measures 6.25 x 7 inches folded or 12.5 x 7 inches when open and weighs about 10 ounces.
+The GoSun 10 Watt Portable Solar Panel is an affordable, lightweight folding panel.
+It measures 6.25 x 7 inches folded or 12.5 x 7 inches when open.
+It weighs about 10 ounces (280 grams).

 How It Works

 Using the GoSun solar panel is super easy.
-Just plug the charging cord for your device into the one-and-only USB port on the panel, and set the panel in the sun.
+Just plug the charging cord for your device into the one-and-only USB port on the panel and set the panel in the sun.
 GoSun says it charges as fast as a household outlet provided full, unfiltered sunlight.
 My experience matched the claim.
-I was pleasantly surprised how quickly it topped up the charge on a variety of different devices.
+I was pleasantly surprised by how quickly it topped up the charge on a variety of different devices.
 Of course, the lower you let a battery drain, the longer it takes.

 Solar Panel Charging Best Practices